 The specific personal crisis context that I have selected for my doctoral research is that of birthmother, a woman who voluntarily relinquished a child to adoption.
 How does she seek information to aid in the decision-making process?
 What information is helpful?
 What barriers to information does she encounter?

-I am currently working on my dissertation proposal entitled Human information behavior, coping and decision-making in the context of a personal crisis: An interpretative phenomenological analysis of the voices of birthmothers on relinquishing a child for adoption.
+I am currently collecting data for my dissertation entitled Human information behavior, coping and decision-making in the context of a personal crisis: An interpretative phenomenological analysis of the voices of birthmothers on relinquishing a child for adoption.

 User Education: For several years I have taught the graduate level User Education course at SILS, INLS 501.
 User education takes many different forms across a diverse array of information environments including academic and public libraries, school library media centers, archives and special collections, computer help desks, and all types of medical and special libraries.
 However the underlying purpose is universally focused on empowering users to effectively access and critically utilize appropriate resources and tools in meeting information needs.
 Information professionals need the expertise, skills, creativity and confidence to develop meaningful education and training experiences for users.